czimm79/MicroTracker.jl/docs/src/index.md

 ```@meta
-CurrentModule = Microbots
+CurrentModule = MicroTracker
 ```

 # Home

-Welcome to the documentation for [Microbots](https://github.com/czimm79/Microbots.jl) - helping you get from microscopy to publication.
+Welcome to the documentation for [MicroTracker](https://github.com/czimm79/MicroTracker.jl) - helping you get from microscopy to publication.

 ## What can it do?